Hafsaa56/AI-Spec-Driven-Book/README.md

-# Physical AI and Humanoid Robotics
+# Physical AI and Humanoid Robotics Book with RAG-Based Chatbot

-A comprehensive AI-Spec Driven book teaching Physical AI and Humanoid Robotics, covering the complete journey from ROS 2 fundamentals to advanced Vision-Language-Action pipelines and conversational humanoid robots.
+A comprehensive AI-Spec Driven book teaching Physical AI and Humanoid Robotics, featuring an integrated RAG-based chatbot for interactive learning.
+The project covers the complete journey from ROS 2 fundamentals to advanced Vision-Language-Action pipelines and conversational humanoid robots.

 ## Overview

-This book provides a complete educational resource for understanding and implementing Physical AI systems and humanoid robotics.
+This complete educational platform provides a comprehensive resource for understanding and implementing Physical AI systems and humanoid robotics.
 It follows a sim-to-real approach, bridging the gap between simulation and real-world robotics applications.
+The platform includes an advanced RAG-based chatbot that allows users to ask questions about the book content and receive contextually relevant answers based on the entire book documentation.

+### Key Features

+- **Interactive RAG-Based Chatbot**: Ask questions about the book content and get AI-powered responses with source citations
+- **Text Selection "Explain This" Feature**: Highlight text on any page and get detailed explanations
+- **Cyberpunk-Themed Interface**: Modern, attractive design with electric blue accents matching the robotics theme
+- **Complete Documentation**: 4 comprehensive modules with 26 chapters covering all aspects of Physical AI
+- **Responsive Design**: Works seamlessly across all devices and screen sizes

 ### Book Structure